The Internet with Privacy Policies: Measuring The Web Upon Consent: Introduction

 Recently, authors of~\cite{aqeel2020on} showed how important it is to extend the crawling to internal pages.
-Here, we show that it is on par fundamental to correctly handle the Privacy Banners when running extensive Web measurements.
-For this, we offer \TOOL as an open-source tool to incentive also other researchers to contribute to it.
-Similarly, we offer all the data we collected for this study to the community in an effort to support reproducibility and foster other studies.\footnote{\TOOL is available as an open-source GitHub project at: \url{https://github.com/marty90/priv-accept}}
+Here, we show that it is also fundamental to correctly handle the Consent Banners when running extensive Web measurements.
+For this, we offer \TOOL as an open-source tool to incentivize other researchers to contribute.
+Similarly, we offer all the data we collected for this study and the code to generate the figures to the community in an effort to support reproducibility and encourage other studies.\footnote{\TOOL is available as an open-source GitHub project at: \url{https://github.com/marty90/priv-accept}}

-After discussing the scenario and related work in Section~\ref{sec:history}, we present \TOOL and thoroughly test it in Section~\ref{sec:metho}.
+After discussing the scenario and related work in Section~\ref{sec:history}, we present and test \TOOL in Section~\ref{sec:metho}.
 In Section~\ref{sec:tracking}, we report how different the picture results when checking the Web tracking ecosystem before and after the acceptance of the privacy policies.
 We then show the implications on performance in Section~\ref{sec:performance}.
-After discussing Ethics in Section~\ref{sec:ethics}, we summarize our findings in Section~\ref{sec:conclu}.
+After discussing Ethics in Section~\ref{sec:ethics} and limitation in Section~\ref{sec:limits}, we summarize our findings in Section~\ref{sec:conclu}.